Georgia Alker

 Training, qualifications & experience

-Throughout my career, I’ve supported individuals through a variety of struggles, including bereavement, anxiety, depression, childhood trauma, self-harm, identity issues, low self-esteem, postnatal depression, and more.
+Throughout my career, I’ve supported individuals facing a wide range of challenges, including bereavement, anxiety, depression, childhood trauma, self-harm, identity exploration, low self-esteem, postnatal depression, and more.

 Qualifications and Training